CompanyOnTheWorld/craft-ops/README.md

 will need to run `vagrant provision dev` if you change this file.
 This will allow you to kick off a new Craft Ops project without having to get credentials each time.

+> For example you may want to keep your Bitbucket creds in the global config and
+> keep individual AWS creds in private.conf for each project or client.

 ##### Getting AWS credentials

 After you have setup your AWS account you will need to create a new user